ryanwilsond/belte/docs/Current/ClassesAndObjects.md

 }
 ```

-Structs always have a single parameter-less constructor that sets every member to it's default value.
-From there,
+Structs always have a parameterless constructor that sets every member to it's default value.
+From there, fields can be
-fields can be set.
+set.

 ```belte
 var myStruct = new A();